 Joan of England came into the world at some point between December 1333 and February 1334, the second daughter and third child of Edward III and his wife, Philippa of Hainaut.
-By the time of her birth, the succession had been secured via her elder brother, Prince Edward, and an elder sister, Isabella, while the minority government held by her grandmother, Isabelle of France, and her lover, Roger Mortimer, had been cast aside by her father a few years previously.
+By the time of her birth, the succession had been secured via her elder brother, Prince Edward, and an elder sister, Isabel, while the minority government held by her grandmother, Isabelle of France, and her lover, Roger Mortimer, had been cast aside by her father a few years previously.

 A few weeks after Joan’s birth at Woodstock Palace, Queen Philippa traveled with her three children to York to accompany the King during an ongoing military campaign in Berwick.
 With her husband preoccupied with the Scots, Philippa spent the next several months traveling through the north, acquainting herself with the towns and villages she had hitherto not seen much of.
 It’s likely that the children accompanied her on some of these journeys.